Species Profile

 Dog Pregnancy Calculator Logic

-The Dog Pregnancy Calculator estimates the expected whelping date and tracks developmental milestones throughout canine gestation based on the date of breeding or confirmed ovulation.
-Breeders, veterinarians, and dog owners use it to work out prenatal care schedules, prepare whelping supplies, and plan veterinary appointments at the correct points in the pregnancy.
-According to the Merck Veterinary Manual, canine gestation averages 63 days from the LH surge, which typically falls within 58 to 68 days from the date of mating.
+The Dog Pregnancy Calculator estimates the expected whelping date and tracks developmental milestones throughout canine gestation from the date of breeding or confirmed ovulation.
+Breeders, veterinarians, and dog owners use it to plan prenatal care schedules, prepare whelping supplies, and time veterinary appointments correctly.
+According to the Merck Veterinary Manual, canine gestation averages 63 days from the LH surge, typically falling within 58 to 68 days from the date of mating.

-Given that dogs enter estrus approximately twice per year and the window of fertility lasts only 5 to 9 days, pinpointing the conception date is not always straightforward.
-Vaginal cytology and progesterone testing can narrow down ovulation timing, and where those tests have been carried out, entering the confirmed ovulation date rather than the mating date produces a more accurate whelping estimate.
-In line with standard breeding practice, progesterone testing is recommended for all planned litters to carry out reliable date calculations.
+Because dogs enter estrus roughly twice a year with a fertile window of only 5 to 9 days, pinpointing conception is not always straightforward from mating date alone.
+Vaginal cytology and progesterone testing narrow down ovulation timing directly, and where those tests have been run, entering the confirmed ovulation date rather than the mating date produces a tighter whelping estimate.
+Standard breeding practice recommends progesterone testing for all planned litters for exactly this reason.

 Canine Gestation: What Happens Week by Week

-Canine pregnancy unfolds across nine weeks, with distinct developmental stages in each.
-In weeks one and two, fertilised eggs travel to the uterine horns and undergo rapid cell division without implanting.
-Implantation occurs around day 18 to 21, and the embryos become detectable by ultrasound from approximately day 25 onwards.
-Ultrasound accuracy for litter count is highest between days 25 and 35, before the fetuses become too large to count individually.
-A blood relaxin test can also confirm pregnancy from around day 22 to 27, even when ultrasound equipment is not available.
+Canine pregnancy unfolds across nine weeks with distinct developmental stages in each.
+In weeks one and two, fertilised eggs travel to the uterine horns and divide rapidly without implanting.
+Implantation occurs around day 18 to 21, and embryos become detectable by ultrasound from approximately day 25 onwards, with litter-count accuracy highest between days 25 and 35 before the fetuses grow too large to count individually.
+A blood relaxin test can also confirm pregnancy from around day 22 to 27 when ultrasound equipment is not available.

-By week five the fetuses have developed recognisable limbs and facial features.
-In week seven, fetal skeletons mineralise sufficiently for radiographic litter counting, which remains the most reliable method for confirming how many puppies to expect.
-As a result, experienced breeders schedule a day-55 radiograph as standard practice to prepare for the whelping.
-The mammary glands enlarge noticeably from week six, and the dam may begin nesting behaviour and show a drop in appetite in the final 48 hours before whelping, often accompanied by a rectal temperature drop below 37.8 degrees Celsius indicating imminent labour.
+By week five the fetuses have recognisable limbs and facial features.
+In week seven, fetal skeletons mineralise enough for radiographic litter counting, still the most reliable way to confirm puppy count, which is why experienced breeders schedule a day-55 radiograph as standard practice.
+Mammary glands enlarge noticeably from week six, and the dam may begin nesting and show reduced appetite in the final 48 hours before whelping, often alongside a rectal temperature drop below 37.8°C signalling imminent labour.

 Breed Size and Litter Size Variations

-Litter size varies considerably by breed, body size, and age of the dam.
+Litter size varies considerably by breed, body size, and the dam's age.
 According to data published by the American Kennel Club, large breeds such as Labrador Retrievers and German Shepherds average 6 to 10 puppies per litter, while toy breeds such as Chihuahuas and Pomeranians typically produce 1 to 4.
 First-time mothers tend to carry smaller litters than experienced dams.
-Carry out a radiograph at day 55 to confirm the count and reduce the risk of an undetected retained puppy after whelping ends.
+A day-55 radiograph confirms the count and reduces the risk of an undetected retained puppy after whelping ends.

 | Breed Size Class | Typical Litter Size | Average Gestation (days) |